 Last version: Deluxe Paint V

 By 1993, Deluxe Paint package by Electronic Arts got humongous popularity.
-So much that they released Deluxe Paint, Deluxe Paint II, Deluxe Paint III (introduced animation), Deluxe Paint IV (introduced AGA support) and then in the end Deluxe Paint V. Digital Creations came up with Brilliance paint package.
-It got layers support and HAM8 support.
+So much that they released Deluxe Paint, Deluxe Paint II, Deluxe Paint III (introduced animation), Deluxe Paint IV (introduced AGA support) and then at the end Deluxe Paint V. Digital Creations came up with Brilliance paint package.
+It got layers of support and HAM8 support.
 You can also create animations in it.
 Sadly the team is really hard to reach.
-It would be nice to see an open source Brilliance in the near future.
+It would be nice to see an open-source Brilliance in the near future.

 Company: Digital Creations